straizer/Study/4 semestr/Grafika komputerowa i komunikacja człowiek-komputer/GKiKCK_LAB02/freeglut/freeglut/Readme.txt

 Cross-Compilation

-I’ve not covered the setup of freeglut for use in cross-compilation, i.e. when building Windows freeglut applications using a Linux system.
+Iï¿½ve not covered the setup of freeglut for use in cross-compilation, i.e. when building Windows freeglut applications using a Linux system.
 Setting freeglut up with MinGW on other operating systems can be done following the instructions above, except that the paths will be different.